DeShrike/Geo/README.md

 Open .env in a text editor and add your API key.

-Addresses are read from an Excel file and coordinates are written back to the same Excel file
+Addresses are read from an Excel file and coordinates are written back to the same Excel file.

-See sample_addresses.xlsx and sample_result.xlsx
+See sample_addresses.xlsx (the 'before') and sample_result.xlsx (the 'after').

 Run: